 Something pressing on your vertebral arteries – Rotational Vertebral Artery Occlusion

-Your journey to correcting your symptoms have likely introduced you to new awareness of medical terms and medical specialties.
-You may have had an otolaryngological examination from an Ear, Nose and Throat specialist.
+Your journey to correcting your symptoms has likely introduced you to a new awareness of medical terms and medical specialties.
+You may have had an otolaryngological examination from an Ear, Nose, and Throat specialist.
 You may have had discussions with the Otolaryngologist or surgeon about possible solutions.
 You start hearing the word “Decompression,” a lot.
-Decompression means a surgery that will remove part of a cervical vertebrae to prevent compression, or something pressing on the vertebral artery at the “point of impact.”
+Decompression means surgery that will remove part of cervical vertebrae to prevent compression, or something pressing on the vertebral artery at the “point of impact.”

 This is what you do know or you should know.

 The vertebral arteries supply 20% of the blood flow to the brain by way of the Basilar artery.
 Vertebrobasilar insufficiency occurs when blood flow is disrupted.
 Once severe atherosclerosis is ruled out as an immediate stroke risk, doctors should explore underlying upper cervical instability.
 That of course is our opinion.
 We are going to get to the research below.